-Random numbers are those numbers which are generated by a process in which the outcome is not predictable and in a defined interval/set, the values are uniformly distributed.
-Random numbers are used in statistical sampling, computer simulations, data encryption, lottery and in the areas where unpredictable results are desired.
+Random numbers are those numbers that are generated by a process in which the outcome is not predictable and in a defined interval/set, the values are uniformly distributed.
+Random numbers are used in statistical sampling, computer simulations, data encryption, lottery, and in the areas where unpredictable results are desired.
 In this article, we will see many processes on how to generate random numbers in excel.
-We will also see the procedures of generating letters, words, date and time also.
+We will also see the procedures of generating letters, words, dates, and time also.

 Rand function is used to generate random numbers.
 If we use it directly it generates random numbers between zero and one.

 Whenever you edit your worksheet, new numbers are generated in the area where RAND functions are placed.
-The reason of this is, RAND functions are a volatile function.
+The reason for this is, RAND functions are a volatile function.

 RAND function doesn`t have any arguments.
 You can enter the =RAND () function in any cell and copy/drag the formula to use it in other cells.

-The following picture shows the basic use of RAND function where many random numbers are generated.
+The following picture shows the basic use of the RAND function where many random numbers are generated.

 Normally RAND function generates random numbers which are between zero and one.
 But if you want to produce random numbers between two values you need to modify the RAND function.

 Specifying the upper limit